play icon for videos

 2. Which aspect is least effective and most urgently needs redesign?

-3. What do you observe in participant behavior that suggests the program is working β€” beyond what we formally measure?
+3. What do you observe in participant behavior that suggests the program is working — beyond what we formally measure?

-Staff open-ended responses β€” particularly questions 39–41 β€” often contain the most valuable insight on a page.
-This is exactly where the Feedback Silo Tax is most costly: qualitative answers from staff frequently go unread because coding them manually is too time-intensive.
-Sopact Sense processes these open-ended responses using AI qualitative analysis, surfacing themes and patterns across hundreds of responses in minutes rather than weeks.
+Staff open-ended responses — particularly questions 39–41 — often contain the most valuable insight on a page.
+This is exactly where the Feedback Silo Tax is most costly: qualitative answers from staff frequently go unread because manual coding is too time-intensive.
+Sopact Sense processes these open-ended responses through AI qualitative analysis, surfacing themes, sentiment patterns, and outliers across hundreds of responses in minutes rather than weeks.

-Community partners β€” employer partners, referral organizations, co-delivery organizations, community anchor institutions β€” have a ground-level view of your program's ecosystem that no other stakeholder group can replicate.
+Community partners — employer partners, referral organizations, co-delivery organizations, anchor institutions — have a ground-level view of your program's ecosystem no other stakeholder group can replicate.
+Limit partner surveys to 6–8 questions, acknowledge their limited time, focus on the intersection of their work and yours, and survey at program milestones rather than on a fixed calendar schedule.

 1. What value does this partnership provide to your organization and the people you serve?